Jean-Martin Charcot giving a lecture on hysteria at the Pitié-Salpêtrière Hospital. Une leçon à la Salpétrière by M. André Brouillet.

-Psychology Corner has started its journey presenting you with an article called “Famous Romanian Psychologists”.
-We have decided to make a habit out of this and once in a while to choose a nationality and dedicate an article to its most famous psychologists or contributors to the field.
+Psychology Corner has started its journey by presenting you with an article called “Famous Romanian Psychologists”.
+We have decided to make a habit out of this and once in a while choose a nationality and dedicate an article to its most famous psychologists or contributors to the field.

+Although far from being a full presentation of their work, this article aims towards creating a general view of the most distinguished French scientists that have enriched the domain of psychology with their discoveries.
 Armand-Marie-Jacques de Chastenet, Marquis de Puységur (1751-1825) – A French aristocrat that is now seen as a pre-scientific founder of hypnosis (along with Frantz Anton Mesmer).
 He called that specific modified state of consciousness “artificial somnambulism”.

 Théodule-Armand Ribot ( 1839-1916 ) – The thesis for his Doctoral Degree, “Hérédité: étude psychologique” (Heredity: Psychological Study) and “Les Maladies de la mémoire” (Diseases of the memory) are some of his most known works.
 He has also been a teacher of Experimental Psychology at Sorbonne and his studies guided psychology towards scientific facts and data instead of spiritualism and introspection, which meant the basis of pathological psychology, including neuropsychology.
 Two of his students were Pierre Janet and Alfred Binet.
 Théodule Ribot is also known for his law of regression in the amnesias, called Ribot’s Law.

 Émile Coué de Châtaigneraie ( 1857-1926) – Psychologist, pharmacist.
-Introduced the Coué Method of therapy and self-improvement, based on optimistic auto-suggestion.
+Introduced the Coué Method of therapy and self-improvement, based on optimistic autosuggestion.

 Pierre Marie Félix Janet ( 1859-1947 ) – Janet was one of Charcot’s students and the one to introduce the terms of “subconscious” and “dissociation”.
-He was the first to show the connection between past traumatic events and the present psychological problems.
+He was the first to show the connection between past traumatic events and present psychological problems.

 Théodore Simon ( 1872-1961 ) – Théodore Simon’s major contribution regards the assessment of intelligence.
 He and Alfred Binet created the Binet-Simon Intelligence Scale.